AppFair/appfair.github.io/index.md

 ### How does the App Fair compare to other software distribution platforms?

-App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the `SwiftUI` framework to provide a truly native application user interface.
+App Fair apps are written in Swift, a modern and safe language, compiled natively for Intel and ARM, and utilize the `SwiftUI` framework to provide a truly native application user interface.
-This makes apps installed from the App Fair tend to be fast and efficient, and have the capability to utilize the full range of the platform's native frameworks.
+This makes apps installed from the App Fair capable of being small, fast and efficient.
+Apps will also have access to the full range of the platform's native frameworks, including built-in audio-visual codecs, 3d rendering kits, hardware accelerated operations, accessibility interfaces, machine learning and natural language processing, embeddable web browser, and much more.

-What sets the App Fair apart from other platform-native store-fronts is that there is no application, fees, or recurring subscriptions to create, develop, and update App Fair apps, nor are there any reviews or systematic delays in issuing updates to apps.
+What sets the App Fair apart from other platform-native store-fronts is that there is no application process, no developer fees, and no ongoing acceptance ever-changing terms and conditions, nor are there any reviews or systematic delays in issuing updates to existing apps.

 ## Developer FAQ

 ### How is the App Fair free?

 The fair-ground system is designed for public forks of an open-source base repository.
-This allows them to utilize free GitHub actions minutes and downloadable artifacts for the build, release, and `fairseal` validation phases.
+These public forked repositories can use free GitHub actions minutes and downloadable artifacts for the build, release, and `fairseal` validation phases.
 This Swift Package and Xcode cloud based build system allows a user to create and update their app without any paid subscription to any developer services.
-It even technically allows for writing and updating an app without having a macOS installation at all, since the online GitHub editor or a plain text editor can be used to modify the app's source code and configuration.
+It even technically allows for writing and updating an app without having a macOS installation at all since the online GitHub editor or a plain text editor can be used to modify the app's source code and configuration.

 ### How do I use git and GitHub?